goldbricklemon/docker-tonie-podcast-sync/README.md

 Transfer those files (or just the entire directory) to your docker host.
 If you want to change your podcast sync settings later, either re-do those steps or just directly edit the `settings.toml`.

 ### Run Container
-Running the container requires you to specify the cron schedul at which the sync is running via the environment variable `CRON_SCHEDULE`, e.g.:
+Running the container requires you to specify the cron schedule at which the sync is running via the environment variable `CRON_SCHEDULE`, e.g.:

 `docker run [...] --env CRON_SCHEDULE="0 8 * * *" [...]`